Mohamed-Ashraf11/Mohamed-Ashraf11.github.io/_pages/about.md

 ---
-layout: archive
+permalink: /
 title: "About"
-permalink: /about/
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 Hi! 👋

-I’m Mohamed Ashraf, an Assistant Lecturer at Microbiology Department, Faculty of Science, Sohag University.
+I'm Mohamed Ashraf, an Assistant Lecturer at Microbiology Department, Faculty of Science, Sohag University.

-Currently I’m a Ph.D.
+Currently I'm a Ph.D.
 Scholar at Egypt-Japan University of Science and Technology, Alexandria, Egypt.

 <!--